We are all on a digital marketing journey.

 It’s also important that if a prospect or customer visits your landing page on a mobile device, the page should be just as easy to see, read, understand, purchase, or submit information as it would be on a laptop or desktop computer.

 Unless you’re planning to code your own landing pages, you won’t need to know the exact HTML and CSS code that make pages mobile friendly.
 Generally speaking, this will be built into whatever landing page builder you purchase and use.

 For example, I use Leadpages and they have hundreds of landing page templates for just about any use.
 All of their landing pages are designed and coded to work perfectly (and beautifully) across devices – it doesn’t matter if it’s a smartphone or a tablet, they’ll work as flawlessly as they would on a laptop or desktop.
+(Leadpages also has a free 14 day trial – it’s a must to check out!)
 The best landing pages are easy to follow.

 3) The Best Landing Pages Use Clear Language

 I run into landing pages that are unclear in their purpose or offer, and it happens far too often.
 You’d probably be surprised just how often.
 If a visitor on your landing page can’t understand – clearly and quickly – why they should be there, they’re leaving your page.

 The only way to stop this from happening is by having clear, concise language on your landing pages.
 Your visitors will likely be on the page for a limited time and have a short attention span, so you have to sell them with a simple and compelling explanation of why they should stay.
 Think about your audience.
 Use terminology your ideal customers will understand and write at a reading level that will clearly resonate with them.
 Don’t overcomplicate things.